BUPTAntiRiver/vaults/default/BUPT/DBMS/Database System Crash Course.md

 We have two main issues in physical DB:
 - data organization, e.g. physical storage structure of data.
 - data access, e.g. how to index.

 ## File Organization

 Each relational table is a set of **tuples**.
 Each file is a sequences of **records**.
 So it is natural to store each tuple as a record in DB.
 But we may have fixed length record and variable length record for things like `varchar`.

 ### Fixed-length Records

 A simple approach is we can just store the records in a contiguous region.
-When deleting old records, we can delete and compact, or move the bottom one to this position and we can also do nothing but use a free list to track, but free list allow record to be stored in non-contiguous space, kind of breaking the rule.
+When deleting old records, we can delete and compact, or move the bottom one to this position and we can also do nothing but use a free list to track, thought free list allow record to be stored in non-contiguous space, kind of breaking the rule.

 ### Variable length Records

 Variable length attributes can be represented by **fixed** size things like offset and length with actual data stored **after** all fixed length attributes.
 Null value can be represented by a null-value bitmap.
 Another method is we store the size and location info in the header of the block, then store the record from the end of the block to the start.
 So the free spaces are in the middle.
 When the records meet the header, the block is full.
 ## Organization of Records